InfinityLabTechnology/Astral-Image-Capturing-System/README.md

 # AstralImagingSystem
-Imaging System for Capturing Astral Environments
+Imaging System for Capturing Astral Entities, Environments and Interference.

-Born out of a severe case of psychotronic and astral harassment.
+Born out of a severe case of psychotronic and astral harassment, this is an unproven concept under development.
-Under Active Development.